-The leaves of the Tasmanian pepper tree are, as already mentioned, also used as a spice.
-They are usually dried and ground for refining sauces, breads, chutneys, etc.
+The leaves of the tasmannia lanceolata tree are also used as a spice, as already mentioned.
+They are usually dried and ground for the refinement of sauces, bread, chutneys, etc.

-The Tasmanian pepper has a distinctive aroma, it tastes sweetly fruity with a crunchy consistency, shortly afterwards follows an intense sharp note of camphor and turpentine.
-He leaves a deaf feeling in your mouth.
+The Diemen pepper has an unmistakable aroma.
+It tastes sweet fruity at first, with a crispy consistency, shortly afterward follows an intense sharp note, and turpentine.
+It leaves a deaf feeling in his mouth..

-In Australia the Tasmanian pepper is a very popular pepper and popular spice.
-It is particularly suitable for marinating meat.
-It is used in combination with local herbs and spices, such as the acacia seed and the lemon myrtle.
-It also fits perfectly with garlic, laurel, marjoram, oregano, rosemary, thyme, mustard, kaffir lime, lavender, lemon grass, salt, ginger and juniper.
-In Australia, the Tasmanian Pepper is used to prepare Emu Hamburgers and steaks.
-The Tasmanian pepper is particularly suitable for the production of a classic French pepper sauce with beef, roe deer or hare.
-Try it by yourself.
-It tastes great, but pleas be more economical with the Tasmanian pepper compared to the green pepper for the sauce the Tasmanian Pepper is more intense.
+In Australia, Diemen pepper is a well-known and popular spice.
+The mountain pepper is particularly suitable for marinating meat.
+It is also often combined with local herbs and spices, such as acacia seeds and lemon myrtle.
+It also fits perfectly with garlic, bay, marjoram, oregano, rosemary, thyme, mustard, kaffir lime, lavender, lemongrass, salt, ginger, and juniper.

+Down Under it is used to prepare emu hamburgers and steaks.
+The Tasmanian pepper is particularly suitable for making a classic French pepper sauce with beef, deer or hare.
+Try it for yourself.
+It tastes excellent, but they are a little more economical with the Tasmanian pepper compared to the green pepper, it is more intense.

-The Japanese cuisine uses the Tasmanian pepper to refine Wasabi paste.
+- Japanese cuisine uses Tasmanian pepper to refine their wasabi paste

-Tasmanian pepper also tastes good in Asian dishes with coconut milk.
+- Mountain berries taste good in Asian dishes with coconut milk

-When preparing stews, add the Tasmanian pepper at the end of the cooking time to preserve its wonderful aroma.
-Use the Tasmanian pepper sparingly, it is very intense.
-You can use it whole, crushed or ground.
-If they prefer to use it ground, they grind it before use.
+Use the berries sparingly, they are intense.
+You can use it whole, crushed, or ground.
+If you prefer to use it ground, please grind it before use.